Sandal: History

 In his autobiography Edward Carpenter told how sandals came to be made in England:

 Construction

-A sandal may have a sole made from rubber, leather, wood, tatami or rope.
-It may be held to the foot by a narrow thong that generally passes between the first and second toe, or by a strap or lace, variously called a latchet, sabot strap or sandal, that passes over the arch of the foot or around the ankle.
-A sandal may or may not have a heel (either low or high) or heel strap.
+A sandal may feature a sole constructed from various materials including rubber, leather, wood, tatami, or rope.
+The sole is typically secured to the foot either by a narrow thong that passes between the first and second toe, or by straps or laces (variously called latchets, sabot straps, or sandal straps) that cross over the arch of the foot or wrap around the ankle.
+Sandals may optionally include a heel of varying heights (from low to high) and may feature heel straps for additional security.